 CAFE CONNECTION - A MEMORY CAFE

 A social gathering for individuals affected with memory challenges and their care partners.
 Attendees enjoy coffee, conversation, a creative experience with a guest artist, and learn about community resources.
-Grant funding provided by Camden County Board of Freeholders and the Jewish Community Foundation.
+Grant funding provided by Camden County Board of Freeholders.
 This program is brought to the community through a collaboration of JFCS, JSHHS, and the Katz JCC.

 Caregivers often overlook giving care to themselves.
 This group focuses on helping caregivers share their experiences and struggles with other caregivers, and share support and resources.
 Sponsored by Samaritan Healthcare & Hospice.